 Analysis and Test Results

-Although flex in the paddle blade does not equate with higher performance, a slight flex in the shaft delivers a more comfortable stroke and improved performance.
-Therefore we prefer paddles with a carbon or fiberglass shaft were over those that used a more rigid aluminum shaft.
+Although flex in the paddle blade does not equate with higher performance, a slight flex in the shaft delivers a more comfortable stroke and improved efficiency.
+Therefore we prefer paddles with a carbon or fiberglass shaft over those that use a more rigid aluminum shaft.

-Ease of adjustment
+Ease of Adjustment

 Locking Mechanism Security

 Although having a two-piece paddle has benefits for transportation purposes, it does result in a weak point in the shaft.
 Depending on the locking mechanism and how secure it feels, this may or may not impact the paddle's performance.

 The easiest adjustment systems to use also feel the most secure to paddle with.
 Good design can make a product user-friendly and improve performance.
 The security of each paddle's locking mechanism accounted for 20% of its score.